Skip to main content

 • Incident response records within required timelines

-How to operationalize retention
+How to operationalise retention

 Operational retention depends on automation and clear accountability.
 Automated evidence capture makes retention actions defensible.